Harvard Law School: Alumni

 Harvard Law School's large class size has enabled it to graduate a large number of distinguished alumni.

 Rutherford B. Hayes, the 19th president of the United States, graduated from HLS.
 Additionally, Barack Obama, the 44th president of the United States, graduated from HLS and was president of the Harvard Law Review.
 His wife, Michelle Obama, is also a graduate of Harvard Law School.
 Past presidential candidates who are HLS graduates include Michael Dukakis, Ralph Nader and Mitt Romney.
 Eight sitting U.S. senators are alumni of HLS: Ted Cruz, Mike Crapo, Tim Kaine, Jack Reed, Chuck Schumer, Adam Schiff, Tom Cotton, and Mark Warner.

-Other legal and political leaders who attended HLS include former president of Taiwan, Ma Ying-jeou, and former vice president Annette Lu; the incumbent Prime Minister of Luxembourg, Luc Frieden; former Chief Justice of India, Dhananjaya Y. Chandrachud; the incumbent Chief Justice of the Court of Final Appeal of Hong Kong, Andrew Cheung Kui-nung; former chief justice of the Republic of the Philippines, Renato Corona; Chief Justice of Singapore Sundaresh Menon; former president of the World Bank Group, Robert Zoellick; former United Nations high commissioner for human rights, Navanethem Pillay; the former president of Ireland, Mary Robinson; Lady Arden, Justice of the Supreme Court of the United Kingdom; Solomon Areda Waktolla, Judge of the United Nations Dispute Tribunal, Judge of the Administrative Tribunal of the African Development Bank and Former Deputy Chief Justice of the Federal Supreme Court of Ethiopia.
-He is also member of the Permanent Court of Arbitration at Hague, Netherlands.
+After graduating first in his class at Harvard Law in 1946, William Thaddeus Coleman Jr. became the first Black law clerk at the U.S. Supreme Court, in 1948, then was appointed U.S. Secretary of Transportation in 1975.
+Other legal and political leaders who attended HLS include former president of Taiwan, Ma Ying-jeou, and former vice president Annette Lu; the incumbent Prime Minister of Luxembourg, Luc Frieden; former Chief Justice of India, Dhananjaya Y. Chandrachud; the incumbent Chief Justice of the Court of Final Appeal of Hong Kong, Andrew Cheung Kui-nung; former chief justice of the Republic of the Philippines, Renato Corona; Chief Justice of Singapore Sundaresh Menon; former president of the World Bank Group, Robert Zoellick; former United Nations high commissioner for human rights, Navanethem Pillay; the former president of Ireland, Mary Robinson; Lady Arden, Justice of the Supreme Court of the United Kingdom; Solomon Areda Waktolla, Judge of the United Nations Dispute Tribunal, Judge of the Administrative Tribunal of the African Development Bank and Former Deputy Chief Justice of the Federal Supreme Court of Ethiopia, who is also member of the Permanent Court of Arbitration at Hague, Netherlands.

 Lobsang Sangay is the first elected sikyong of the Tibetan Government in Exile.
 In 2004, he earned a S.J.D. degree from Harvard Law School and was a recipient of the 2004 Yong K. Kim' 95 Prize of excellence for his dissertation "Democracy in Distress: Is Exile Polity a Remedy?
 A Case Study of Tibet's Government-in-exile".

 Sixteen of the school's graduates have served on the Supreme Court of the United States, more than any other law school.
 Four of the current nine members of the court graduated from HLS: the chief justice, John Roberts; associate justices Neil Gorsuch; Ketanji Brown Jackson; and Elena Kagan, who also served as the dean of Harvard Law School, from 2003 to 2009.
 Past Supreme Court justices from Harvard Law School include Antonin Scalia, David Souter, Harry Blackmun, William J. Brennan, Louis Brandeis, Felix Frankfurter, Lewis Powell (LLM), and Oliver Wendell Holmes Jr., among others.
 Ruth Bader Ginsburg attended Harvard Law School for two years.